adonespitogo/angular-loading-spinner/README.md

   angular.module('myapp', ['ngLoadingSpinner']);
 ```

-Insert [angular-spinner](https://github.com/urish/angular-spinner)'s `us-spinner` direcitive anywhere in your html file where you want the loading indicator to appear during ajax request.
-This directive (`us-spinner`) will be shown when there is pending ajax request and will be hidden upon completion of all ajax requests.
+Insert [angular-spinner](https://github.com/urish/angular-spinner)'s `us-spinner` directive anywhere in your html file.
+This directive - `us-spinner`, will be shown when there is pending ajax request and will be hidden upon completion of all ajax requests.

 Read [angular-spinner docs](https://github.com/urish/angular-spinner) on how to customize the spinner and refer to [spin.js docs](http://fgnass.github.io/spin.js/) for more configuration options.